-If you've got a special item to carry on board, we'll do everything we can to accommodate you.
+If you have got a special item to carry on board, we'll do everything we can to accommodate you.
 From baby strollers to wedding dresses, sports trophies and crystal glass - don't worry; we've handled it all before!

 The collection points for push-chairs/strollers will differ by destination.
 Due to safety requirements and restrictions at some airports, it is not always possible to collect push-chairs/strollers at the aircraft door.